tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <h2>3D printing</h2>
 <h5 id="group">Group assignment - Characterize the 3D printers</h5>
 <p>First of all, what is 3D printing, or should I say, additive CAM?
 3D printing is a technique of adding successive layers of material until an object is created, while subtractive CAM removes material from a larger piece (by cutting, drilling, milling, grinding or turning) to create objects.
-3D printing has significant advantages: avoiding the waste of materials and allowing us to create models that would be tricky to be made using subtractive techniques (having undercuts, overhangs, nested parts or complex hollow parts).
-The only cons is that 3D printing is a relatively slow process compared to CNC subtractive techniques.</p>
+3D printing has significant advantages: avoiding the waste of materials and allowing us to create models that would be tricky to be made using subtractive techniques (having undercuts, overhangs, nested parts or complex hollow parts).</p>
 <p>Depending on the technology, the 3D printer <a href="https://www.3dhubs.com/knowledge-base/introduction-fdm-3d-printing/">deposits material (FDM)</a>, <a href="https://www.lboro.ac.uk/research/amrg/about/the7categoriesofadditivemanufacturing/powderbedfusion/">selectively melts and fuses powder (PBF)</a>, or <a href="https://en.wikipedia.org/wiki/Stereolithography">cures liquid photopolymer materials (SLA)</a> to create parts based on the CAM data.
 We proceeded with our tests using the most common printing technology: FDM.
 Before participating in the group test, I took a look at this useful <a href="https://www.matterhackers.com/articles/a-guide-to-understanding-the-tolerances-of-your-3d-printer">article</a> in order to understand what we were going to test.</p>
 <h6>First test - General design rules</h6>
 <p>I teamed up with <a href="https://fabacademy.org/2020/labs/barcelona/students/david-prieto/">David Prieto</a> and <a href="http://fabacademy.org/2020/labs/barcelona/students/antoine-jaunard/">Antoine Jaunard</a> for the first test.
 We used the <a href="https://www.creality3d.shop/products/creality-cr-10s-s5-3d-printer-diy-kit-large-printing-size-500x500x500mm">Creality CR-10 S5</a> printer to print this <a href="https://www.thingiverse.com/thing:1363023">test file</a> using 1.75mm PLA.
 The detailed specs of the machine:</p>